frasertheking/pipdb/docs/source/functions.rst

     - None.
 Saves and displays the plot.

 **compare_adjusted_values(ds)**
-  Compares original and adjusted values for effective density and precipitation rates.
+  Compares original and adjusted values for effective density and precipitation rates to quickly highlight problems with the timing offset.

   - **Parameters**:
     - ``ds``: xarray.Dataset with data to compare.